Gaboruuu/Hourglass/Hourglass/README.md

 ## 📄 License

-This project is private and shared for interview purposes only.
-Not licensed for public use or distribution.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ---